Polyanyanwu/graces-buffet-pp4/docs/testing.md

 2. Query has options to select date range and booking status
 3. List of data is displayed meeting the given criteria

+- Login with user that belongs to operator group
+- Click on the Operator dropdown icon (person icon with +)
+- Click on Booking Details List
+The bookings are displayed with input fields to enable operator enter any of the search criteria.
+The application will first filter by dates and booking status together if all were inputted, then dates together, followed by dates separately, followed by username, and finally booking status.

 ### Site owner/Admin Acceptance Tests

 #### **A1.
 Admin can assign user role to registered users**